Voice over and social media: where, why, how?

 But why is it good for my business?

 What's more, helping others costs nothing apart from a little time, and it's good for everyone's karma, including your own.
-If you use social networking as a one-way street, it will quickly become a dead end.
+If you use social media as a one-way street, it will quickly become a dead end.
 The choice is yours!

 Speaking of social media, you can find me on Linkedin, Facebook, Twitter, Instagram, and YouTube, which isn't really a social media as such, but it's also essential.